Southern California Hospital Heart Institute Expands to Provide Higher Level of Care to West Los Angeles

 Southern California Hospital at Culver City broke ground on a new cardiac catheterization lab in July, with plans to open by the end of 2020.
 The upgrade will eliminate the need to transport patients to a different hospital for more complex and critical procedures, where every second counts.
 It will be fully equipped with advanced imaging and computing instrumentation for both diagnostic and interventional procedures, which include coronary angiography, coronary angioplasty, stent placement, and electrophysiology testing.

 The project completely overhauls an older lab with outdated technology, all the way down to the studs, replacing it with new flooring, walls, cabinetry, and equipment.
 Most notably, the new lab will feature a state-of-the-art medical imaging system called the Siemens Artis Q.zen, which provides enhanced visualization of blood vessels with a much lower dose of radiation than traditional X-ray machines.

 Serving the Community with Telemedicine

-Since the early days of the coronavirus pandemic, Dr. Schwarz has offered telemedicine appointments for patients who feel more comfortable staying at home instead of coming to the hospital.
+Since the early days of the coronavirus pandemic, telemedicine appointments have been offered for patients who feel more comfortable staying at home instead of coming to the hospital.
 While the Heart Institute remained open for in-person visits, many patients took advantage of this additional service, and he continues to conduct an average of six virtual appointments per day.